Stan Dryer’s Publications

 The Edge of Solitude (The narrator of this story works winters as a teacher on an island in a remote Canadian lake.
 He also works summers as Head Counselor at a boy’s camp on the same lake.
 One summer things happen to disturb his peaceful life.)
 This story has been electronically published on the May 2020 Edition on the Write Launch site.
 To read this story click here: Edge of Solitude

 The Run.
 (Harry Staunten, driven from the lovely town of Thatchford by his divorce, longs to regain some standing in the Town.)
 Published in March 2020 issue of Adelaide Literary Magazine.
 To find this story click here March 2020 Adelaide Magazine.

 Daily Bread.
 (Millie decides that the poet Agatha Windwhisper has a broken heart and needs help from Millie’s psychologist boss.)
 In the September 2019 issue of Adelaide Literary Magazine.
 You can read this story on their site.
 Click here to read this story: Daily Bread

 Finishing off Gammie.
 (After that incident at the opera, Harry Fredder knows he must kill his mother-in-law.
 But the tables turn back and forth as each strives to outsmart the other until… but that would be giving away the ending..)
-Published in the March 2019 issue of Mystery Weekly Magazine Ask me for a copy.
+Published in the March 2019 issue of Mystery Weekly Magazine .
+This story is available under Story Archives on this blog.
+To get there, click on Gammie

 The Cookiemeister.
 (She was tall and blonde and lovely, a goddess in the eyes of fourteen year old Bub.
 She was also Mr.Henshaw’s mistress.
 Then Bub blurts out something really stupid.)
 Published in the March 2019 issue of Adelaide Literary Magazine.
 Click here to read this story:The Cookiemeister